Working analysis · May 2026

 Filter time-series charts: to Applies to charts in Sections 2, 3, 4, 5, 6, 7, and 9

-2. What actually grew, FY15-FY24
+2. What actually grew, FY15-FY25

 The single cleanest measure is operating cost per student.
-It grew from $10,924 in FY15 to $15,383 in FY24 — a 40% increase, or 5.5% per year compounding through the second half of the period.1 Enrollment over the same period barely moved net (12,563 → 12,447), but Covid took out a 600-student layer between FY20's peak (13,073) and FY22 (12,519) that hasn't returned.1
+It grew from $10,924 in FY15 to $15,624 in FY25 — a 43% increase over ten years, with the steepest acceleration FY20→FY25 (about 5.4% per year compounded over the latter half).1 Enrollment over the same span moved 12,563 → 12,393 (-1.4%), but Covid took out a layer of about 680 students between FY20's peak (13,073) and FY22 (12,519) that has not returned.1

-General Fund cost per pupil, FY15-FY24
+General Fund cost per pupil, FY15-FY25

 Sources for this section